 Apart from the REBP, the second measure to alleviate the problems associated with mass redundancies in the steel sector was the so-called 'steel foundation'.
 Firms in the steel sector could decide whether to join in order to provide their displaced workers with re-training activities that were organized by the foundation.
-Member firms were obliged to finance these foundations.
-Displaced individuals who decided to join this out-placement center were entitled to claim regular unemployment benefits for a period of up to 3 years (later 4 years) regardless of age and experience.
+Member firms were obliged to finance the foundation.
+Displaced individuals who decided to join this out-placement center were entitled to regular unemployment benefits for a period of up to 3 years (later 4 years) regardless of age and experience.
 In 1988, the foundation consisted of 22 firms.
-We exclude all workers employed or reemployed in the steel sector in order to make sure that REBP-entitled individuals in our sample do not have access to re-training activities or other active labor market programs.
-Note that no other insurance program or active labor market policy were put in place in Austria during the REBP period that may be susceptible of confounding the effect of REBP.
-Lalive and Zweimüller [2004b] provide an extensive discussion of the context and institutional background of REBP and discuss the validity of REBP as a research design.
+We exclude all workers employed or reemployed in the steel sector to make sure that the workers in our sample did not have access to re-training activities provided by the steel foundation.
+Notice further that no other labor market policies were put in place during the REBP period that may confound the effect of the program.
+Lalive and Zweimüller [2004b] provide an extensive discussion of the context and institutional background of the REBP and discuss the validity of the REBP as a research design.